The Safest and Most Dangerous Places in Rich County, UT: Crime Maps and Statistics

 Is Rich County, UT Safe?

-The D+ grade indicates that the rate of crime is higher than that of the average US county.
-Rich County ranks in the 30th percentile for safety, meaning it is safer than 30% of counties but less safe than 70%.
-This analysis applies only to Rich County's official city boundaries.
+The D+ overall grade blends the violent, property, and other grades shown above into one measure, set against the average US county, where Rich County's combined rate is higher than the norm.
+Rich County sits in the 30th percentile, ahead of 30% of counties and behind 70%.
+The grade covers only Rich County's official city boundaries.
 See the table below for nearby counties.

-The crime rate in Rich County is 38.21 per 1,000 residents in the typical year.
-Rich County Residents generally consider the north part of the county to be the safest.
-Your chance of being a victim of crime in Rich County varies by area - ranging from 1 in 18 in the south areas to 1 in 36 in the north.
+The overall crime rate in Rich County is 38.21 per 1,000 residents in a typical year.
+Residents generally consider the north part of the county the safest.
+Your chance of being a victim ranges from 1 in 18 in the south areas to 1 in 36 in the north.

-When looking at total crime counts (rather than per capita rates), the northwest parts of Rich County, UT see the most incidents - about 33 per year.
-In contrast, the northeast part of the county has the fewest, with approximately 0 crimes annually.
+Counting total incidents instead of per-capita rates, the northwest parts of Rich County, UT report the most crime, about 33 cases per year.
+The northeast part reports the fewest, around 0 per year.

 The Cost of Crime™ in Rich County, UT

-The total projected cost of crime in Rich County for 2025 is $1,398,492.
-This translates to approximately $512 per resident and $1,571 per household.
-On average, crime-related costs account for 1.8% of the median household income in Rich County.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in Rich County for 2025 is $1,398,492, about $512 per resident and $1,571 per household.
+That equals 1.8% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 62.3%